jaimemendozadev/FrontEndTakeHome_Challenge/README.md

 Second, start the server with `$ npm start` and go to `http://localhost:8080` on your favorite browser.

 Voila!
-You should see a list of radio stations on the page.
+You should see a list of radio stations on the page and one of the radio feeds should automatically start playing in ReactPlayer.

+Please note our API is a work in progress.
+Some of the streams may not work.
+Also, clicking on the `Click to Play this Station` link won't automatically play the stream in ReactPlayer.
+You'll have to manually click on the Play button in ReactPlayer.

+## Current issues we'd like to address with more time
+- Fix styling on the page
+- Fix API streaming issues
+- Do something more creative with stream tags to make suggestions to end user